unlock-protocol/docs/docs/governance/grants-bounties/udt-grantee-handbook.md

 ![grant-2](https://user-images.githubusercontent.com/214760/229210663-efcd7525-8a2b-4e87-a8ea-3bbbff9425b5.png)

-The Grant application will open up as a form in Github that looks something like this:
+The grant application will open up as a form in Github that looks something like this:

 ![grant-3](https://user-images.githubusercontent.com/214760/229210899-40875434-5ad9-4fba-abf2-26b162a20176.png)

-The Grant application will ask for the following information:
+The grant application will ask for the following information:

 - Description of the grant request
 - Website URL